Anuolu-2020/FE-for-BE-Assgnment/README.md

 # Airtime Purchase App

 ## Features.
-- validation of network provider of number.
+- Can detect network provider of a number.
+- Can detect number of a specific network provider.
-- works for international code number for Nigeria.
+- Works for international code number for Nigeria.
+- Validates if a number is in the correct format before purchase.
+- Can restrict user from typing in a number, if no network provider is selected.